-Bursae and callosities develop over the weigh- bearing areas.
+Bursae and callosities develop over the weight- bearing areas.

 Imaging is not needed to gauge the nature or the severity of the deformity but provides a useful baseline before and after correction of the feet

-X-rays are also useful to rule out any bony abnormalitiy like tibial hemimelia..
+X-rays are also useful to rule out any bony abnormality like tibial hemimelia..